ibm-cloud-docs/cloud-object-storage/replication.md

 **Target bucket**: The bucket that is defined as the destination in the source bucket replication policy.
 It is the target of replicated objects.
 Also referred to as a 'destination' bucket.

 **Replica**: The new object created in a target bucket as a result of a request made to a source bucket.
-Assuming that the target bucket does not have any replication rules in place, this object can be altered or deleted without impacting the original.

 ## Consistency and data integrity
 {: #replication-consistency}